gweakliem/expert-palm-tree/README.md

 ## Client

+This exposes a [REST API](http://localhost:8000/docs) at the `/docs` path of the `feed_service`.
+You'll need to start the database and run `ingestion` for a while to get some content to work with.
+Obviously the more content you have, the more fun this becomes.

 You can call the feed service using cUrl like this:
 ```
 # First, get a token by logging in